CLI reference¶

 write wake-up messages to inbox/

 / for new files.
-For each new file, find the role's active TTY from coordination/.agent_registry/ .json and write "check inbox and continue your tick " to that TTY.
+For each new file, find the role's active TTY from .greatminds/.agent_registry/ .json and write "check inbox and continue your tick " to that TTY.
 The sleeping agent wakes, reads the inbox, and continues the tick.

 State sources (read-only):

-Usage: coordd [--project-dir
+Usage: greatminds coordd [--project-dir

 Usage: